lorisleiva/laravel-deployer/README.md

 deploy:list           # Lists available tasks
 deploy:rollback       # Rollback to previous release
-deploy:run <task>     # Execute a given task on your hosts ssh                   # Connect to host through ssh
+deploy:run <task>     # Execute a given task on your hosts logs                  # Dump the remote logs of your application ssh                   # Connect to host through ssh
 ```